Public Health Services

 Well-Child Services

-Public Health Nurses are available to visit you during regularly scheduled appointments.
+Registered Nurses are available to visit you during regularly scheduled appointments.
 Topics covered during these visits include:

 Family Planning

 Individual or group education sessions about family planning methods are available.
-Whether you are trying to prevent or promote pregnancy, it may be beneficial for you to meet with a Public Health Nurse.
+Whether you are trying to prevent or promote pregnancy, it may be beneficial for you to meet with a Registered Nurse.
 Information about birth control methods, good physical health before and during pregnancy, and sexually transmitted diseases is available.

 Breastfeeding Counseling